Winfred Omwakwe

-Winfred Adah Omwakwe is a Kenyan model and beauty queen who was crowned Miss Earth 2002, becoming the first black woman and first African to hold the title.
-Omwakwe is also the first Kenyan woman to hold a major international beauty pageant title.
+Winfred Adah Omwakwe (born 1 January 1981) is a Kenyan model and beauty queen who was crowned Miss Earth 2002 later on 7 August 2003.
+And technically becoming the first black woman and first African to hold the title.
+Omwakwe became the first Kenyan woman to hold a major international beauty pageant title.
 She originally placed as the first runner-up at Miss Earth, but ascended to the throne when the original winner Džejla Glavović was dethroned for failing to fulfill her duties.

 She has a master's degree in public relations from the International University of Monaco.

 Early life

 Omwakwe's dad died when she was 10, and her mother died when Omwakwe was 12.
-She is the youngest in a sibling of three.
+She is the youngest of three siblings.
 Her brother, the eldest, is a lawyer, who is in cargo handling.
 Her sister is also a lawyer.
 They acted as her surrogate parents after their parents died.

 Omwakwe is a member of the Luhya tribe.

 She graduated from the Institute of Health Care Management in Kenya, where she received a physiotherapy certificate.
 She comes from Nairobi and stands 5 ft 9 in.

 She was also a finalist in Miss Universe Kenya 2001, but was unable to capture the title.
 She later came in second in the Miss Tourism Kenya pageant and flew to Manila to represent her country at the Miss Earth pageant.